Is My Tub Cast Iron or Steel?

 The “Bump-Out”, a post-war classic; the outer tub wall starts out narrow from each end.
 About 10”-12” in, the wall takes a 60° turn out into the room.
 The wall thickness on the bump-out expands to approximately 5” wide (thick) and is about 36” long.
 Cascading ripples at the bottom of the apron is also an indicative characteristic of the cast iron tubs.

-The "Tapering Rail" - another classic shown to the right; the tub rail starts out wide (usually at the facet end of the tub) and gets thinner as it goes towards the opposite end.
+The “Expanding Rail” – another classic shown to the right.
+The tub’s rail starts out narrow (usually at the rear of the tub) and gets wider as it goes towards the opposite end.

 The “Colorful Fifties” – from blue, to pink to green, cast iron bathtubs in 1950-60’s era joined the retro décor.
 Most non-white tubs, like the to the right, tend to be cast iron.